 - Places for people with low income (under 15K) are available at £7.

-- Places for people 18 – 25 years are available for free (or you may prefer the free workshop on 6 October for young people)
+- Places for people 18 – 25 years are available for free (places are funded by The National Forest Company)

 - Sorry there are no refunds available for this course, but if you are unable to attend please get in touch and we will try and accommodate you on a future workshop.